Crimsonninja/senior_design_puf/README.md

 You'll need to clone this repository with ssh or by some other means.
 Once you have the files.
 You're ready to start writing more modules that utilize the blocks currently implemented and testbenches.
 The way it is currently written, the blocks themselves are written in Verilog and the testbenches are in SystemVerilog, but this doesn't mean blocks can't be written in SystemVerilog (as it is still synthesizable).

 Also note: Please work in your own branch!!!
-You can do this via: `git checkout -b MyNewBranch`
+You can do this via: `git checkout -b MyNewBranch`.
+Once you are ready to merge the changes into master, create a Pull Request on this page, and we can review the code.

 To behaviorally test the block that you are working with (assuming the testbench and rtl for the block are implemented), we are going to use Synopsys VCS.
 To compile: